electron/electronjs.org-old/_docs/api/auto-updater.md

 ### Windows

-On Windows, you have to install your app into a user's machine before you can use the auto-updater, so it is recommended to use [grunt-electron-installer][installer] module to generate a Windows installer.
+On Windows, you have to install your app into a user's machine before you can use the `autoUpdater`, so it is recommended that you use the [electron-winstaller][installer-lib] module or the [grunt-electron-installer][installer] package to generate a Windows installer.

 The installer generated with Squirrel will create a shortcut icon with an [Application User Model ID][app-user-model-id] in the format of